 Thalaivi: Kangana Ranaut's Splitting Image As A Young Jayalalithaa Will Leave You Impressed

 Ever since its announcement, Thalaivi, which stars Kangana Ranaut as Jayalalithaa has created huge buzz.
-The makers have been releasing Kangana's and MGR's look from set to keep up the anticipation on the film amongst the audiences.
+The makers have been releasing Kangana's and MGR's look from the sets to keep up the anticipation on the film amongst the audiences.

 To mark the birth anniversary of Jayalalithaa, the makers of the film have now released a new look of Kangana as Thalaivi, and we must say, she looks like a mirror image of the revered politician.

 Clad in a white saree with black and white border, the look is of Jayalalithaa in her 30s when she was about to enter politics.
-With her hair tied up in a bun, round red bindi on her forehead and matching earrings, the actress's striking resemblance to Jayalalithaa will leave you in awe.
+With her hair tied up in a bun, round red bindi on her forehead and matching earrings, the actress' striking resemblance to Jayalalithaa will leave you in awe.

 Not only the outfit and overall look, but even Kangana's facial expressions do complete justice to those of Jayalalithaa.
 As soon as the image dropped online, internet erupted in praise of Kangana nailing the look of the late superstar turned politician.